 SOC 3370 Society and Environment (3)

 This is a course that will focus on the relationship between society and the environment.
 It will include individual, group (social movements) and institutional impacts on the environment and reciprocal effects.

 Prerequisite: SOC 2275.

-Sociology Study Abroad (1-3) SOC 3375
+SOC 3375 Research Methods in Sociology (3)

-Supervised investigation of relevant topics in sociology through travel study abroad or within the interior of the United States.

-Prerequisites: Applicable survey courses and permission of the instructor.
+The purpose of this course is to provide a structured opportunity to review, learn, and apply sociological research methods - both qualitative and quantitative methodologies.
+Using primarily sociological examples, exercises, and theory, each student will develop a research question and a general research design report.

+Prerequisite: ENG 1102 or ENG 1104, SOC 2275

+SOC 3376 Sociological Statistics (3)

+A detailed description of what sociologists do with the information they gather.
+Qualitative and quantitative data from sociological examples are discussed.
+Particular attention is given to descriptive and inferential statistics, the relationship between research and policy, evaluation research, and research ethics.

+Prerequisite: SOC 2275, STAT 2210 or equivalent

 SOC 3380 Sociological Social Psychology (3)

 A survey of Social Psychology from a sociological perspective.
 Emphasis is placed on classic topics such as the self-concept, the process of socialization, symbolic interactionism and the social construction of reality, as well as contemporary topics such as small group dynamics, power, social exchange and collective behavior.

 Prerequisite: SOC 2275.